 Low Cost/Easy Access

-Team Read provides summer programming at no cost to families and is strategically located at libraries and schools in the communities that we serve.
+Team Read provides summer programming at no cost to families and is strategically located at libraries, schools and community centers in the communities that we serve.

 Small Class Size/Differentiated Instruction

 Team Read provides one-on-one structured tutoring with a teen coach, who is not only helping with reading instruction geared to the student’s needs, but creating an important mentor relationship with his or her student.